geodynamics/aspect/cookbooks/plume_2D_chunk/doc/plume.md

 <div id="ref-KW93" class="csl-entry">

 Karato, S. I., and P. Wu.
-1993. &ldquo;Rheology of the Upper Mantle: A Synthesis.&rdquo; *Science* 260: 771&ndash;78.
+1993.
+"Rheology of the Upper Mantle: A Synthesis." *Science* 260: 771&ndash;78.

 </div>

 <div id="ref-keki97" class="csl-entry">

 Kellogg, Louise H, and Scott D King.
-1997. &ldquo;The Effect of Temperature Dependent Viscosity on the Structure of New Plumes in the Mantle: Results of a Finite Element Model in a Spherical, Axisymmetric Shell.&rdquo;
+1997.
+"The Effect of Temperature Dependent Viscosity on the Structure of New Plumes in the Mantle: Results of a Finite Element Model in a Spherical, Axisymmetric Shell."
 *Earth Planet.
 Sci.
 Lett.* 148 (1-2): 13&ndash;26.
 <https://doi.org/10.1016/S0012-821X(97)00025-3>.